Home » Cryptocurrency Trading Guide

 • KYC

 Know Your Customers or KYC is a method used by exchanges to verify the identity of their clients.
-This was enforced by regulatory bodies.
+This is a customer protection measure that was enforced by a number of regulatory bodies.

 • Long/Long Position